 Over the past 2 years, I have run 3 Successful Kickstarter campaigns, each with increasing success as I’ve picked up tricks and skills along the way.
 I’ve learned some valuable and expensive lessons along the way.
 Here are the 7 big ones:

 1. Don’t Underestimate Shipping

 While running Calm The Ham, I’ve shipped prints all over the world to over 50 countries.
 When customers repeatedly asked me to include a frame option, it seemed like the next logical step.
 However, I was thinking quite illogically when it came to international shipping and Kickstarter.
 In my first Kickstarter project, The Filmography of Aircraft, I drastically underpriced the framed print rewards.
-Not only was the amount of time and labor more than I imagined, so too was the packing supplies and the actual shipment cost.
-I didn’t realize that once you went above a certain size (the prints were big at 24“ x 36”), you had to upgrade to a higher priced tier of shipping.
+Not only was the amount of time and labor more than I imagined but so too were the packing supplies and the actual shipment cost.
+I didn’t realize that once you went above a certain size (the prints were big at 24“ x 36”), you had to upgrade to a higher-priced tier of shipping.

 My profit for those reward levels went bye-bye, as you’ll see in my post: Kickstarter Economics 101: The True Costs of a Successful Project.

 Takeaway: Consider and price out your shipping ahead of time.
 Packaging cost, labor cost, and shipping cost.
 If you know the weight and size, you can calculate this cost ahead of time.